isabella232/fellowship-program-website-1/_projects/raster_vision.md

 # project attributes
 requirements: # bullet list of requirements – one requirement per line – follow below format
   - "Python programming experience"
-  - "Familiarity with Numpy"
+  - "Familiarity with data science in Python"
   - "Familiarity with Deep Learning concepts"
-  - "Familiarity with Keras, TensorFlow, PyTorch, or similar a plus"
+  - "Familiarity with using Keras, TensorFlow, PyTorch, or similar a plus"
+  - "Familiarity with geospatial data, particularly remote sensing imagery, a plus"

 tags: # one tag per line – spaces are allowed in tags – use tags other posts use – follow below format
   - "deep learning"